luannguyenkhoa/LNSideMenu/README.md

 [![License](https://img.shields.io/cocoapods/l/LNSideMenu.svg?style=flat)](http://cocoapods.org/pods/LNSideMenu)
 [![Platform](https://img.shields.io/cocoapods/p/LNSideMenu.svg?style=flat)](http://cocoapods.org/pods/LNSideMenu)

 SideMenu library that such as a lot of sidemenu libraries for iOS are currently existentialism on Github.
 The main feature of this library: there has a custom menu view that automatically attached as a default menu.
-That menu view was implemented many effections and animations like scrolling effect, fade animation for displaying the menu's items,..
+That menu view was implemented many effects and animations like scrolling effect, fade animation for displaying the menu's items,..
 Check it out and explore what it can do.

 ![Demo](https://cloud.githubusercontent.com/assets/13121441/17393128/d1500b0e-5a4b-11e6-86fe-2029241720d0.gif)